treeverse/lakeFS/docs/integrations/glue_metastore.md

 {% include toc_2-3.html %}

-## About Glue Metastore
+## Glue Metastore support in lakeFS

-[AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/tables-described.html) has a metastore that can store metadata related to Hive and other services (such as Spark and Trino).
-It has metadata such as the location of the table, information about columns, partitions and much more.
+[AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/tables-described.html) has a metastore that stores metadata metadata such as the location of a table, information about columns, partitions and much more.

-## Support in lakeFS

 The integration between Glue and lakeFS is based on [Data Catalog Exports]({% link howto/catalog_exports.md %}).

 ### What is supported